mirnylab/hiclib-legacy/doc/source/glossary.rst

 General Hi-C terms
 ------------------

-ATTENTION!
-THIS TEXT MAY CONTAIN RAW AND UNDIGESTIBLE INGREDIENTS!
-PLEASE BE LENIENT!

 restriction fragment - a fragment between two sites of restriction

 ligation junction - a site of enzymatic ligation between two restriction